cstosgale/prom-python-exporter/README.md

-# Docker container for running a Python Exporter for Prometheus
+# Docker container for running a Python Script

 This project provides you with a docker container which can be used to run python code.
+It includes building it with any required libraries installed via pip.

 This project is built with: